Simple-as-Coding/tutoring-platform/docs/api/registration.md

-<h1>Registration</h1>
+# Registration

 In order to use the API, you'll have to become a registered user.

-To do this, send a POST request to `[root-url]/api/v1/users`, with the request body containing the following information in a JSON object format:
+To do this, send a POST request to `[root-url]/api/v1/users`, with the request body containing the following information in JSON format:

 - username
 - password